Remote/Travel Team Participation

 These requirements are intended to ensure that all teams have the same working hardware configuration, software architecture with required capabilities, and level of preparedness needed to succeed in the build week and Final Challenge event.

-Your student team(s) must build or buy a RACECAR that matches specifications of the summer program vehicle.
-Those specifications (bill of materials, laser cutting files, and assembly guide) are publicly available and the parts cost of a typical build is approximately $5000.
+Your student team(s) must build or buy a mini-RACECAR that matches specifications of the summer program vehicle.
+Those specifications (bill of materials, laser cutting files, and assembly guide) are publicly available and for the mini-RACECAR the cost is ~ $700.
 Assembly time varies with experience but is typically on the order of 8 hours for someone with basic mechanical and soldering skills using the guide we provide.

-Housing must be arranged for your students.
+Travel Teams organizers must arrange housing for your students, we will provide lunches for the whole program, but the Travel Team organizers are responsible for remaining costs.
 Area hotels are available and home stay options may be possible if family relatives or sponsors live in the local area.
-We can provide no support for finding or making such arrangements or any transportation required to attend the program for remote/travel teams.
+We do not have the resources to help finding housing or transportation required to attend the program for remote/travel teams.

 For international teams from institutions who participate in the MIT MISTI program, you may already have a MISTI program point of contact who could help with logistics and possibly recruit mentors from the MIT community to support your teams.